 TEA is supportive of the new standards, particularly with the focus on higher order thinking, problem solving and constructed response assessments as opposed to all multiple-choice.
 We recognize the need for training and support for teachers as we transition to the new standards, but think we can agree it’s in the best interest of students.

-SCORE launched a coailtion of more than 100 business, community, and education organizations across Tennessee, including TEA, in an effort to support Common Core and high academic standards in K-12 public education.
+SCORE launched a coalition of more than 100 business, community, and education organizations across Tennessee, including TEA, in an effort to support Common Core and high academic standards in K-12 public education.
 This group, the Expect More, Achieve More Coalition, seeks to build statewide and local awareness of Tennessee’s ongoing effort to raise expectations in the classroom through the Common Core State Standards.
 Learn more about the Coalition by visiting its website.

 Timeline for Implementation